david-flanders-tuke/PhD/methodology.md

   - [ ] Compulsory schooling age: effect of school on earnings using the variation in compulsory schooling created by the variation in birth dates.
 Birthdates probably don't effect earnings, but do affec the level of schooling achieved because people born on different dates are confronted with slightly different compulsory schooling levels.
 The local average treatment effect identified here is that people who are affected by the compulsory schooling laws.
   - [ ] Administrative screening: not tribvally satisfied because of selection process by different people.
   - [ ] Randomized intention to treat: requires that poeple who were assigned treatment but did not recieve it, would also not recieve treatment if they were not assigned to it.
 In additional people who received treatment despite being assigned to the control group, would also recieve if it they were assigned to the treatment group.
 This treatment effect is the average treatment effect for those who always comply with their assignment.
+  - [x] Two sided non-compliance case aka encouragement designs subjects self-select into treatment = both treatment and control group have access to the experiment (Hirano 2000).